Mail (film)

 Mail, also marketed as Kambalapally Kathalu Chapter 1: Mail is a 2021 Indian Telugu-language comedy film written and directed by debutant Uday Gurrala and produced by Priyanka Dutt through Swapna Cinema production company.
 The film stars Priyadarshi and debutants Harshith Malgireddy, Mani Aegurla and Sri Gouri Priya.
-Set in 2005 in the village of Kambalpally in Telangana, the film is the first installment in the Kambalapally Kathalu series.
+The film is set in 2005 in the village of Kambalpally in Telangana.
 The film premiered on 12 January on Aha.